Exopy/exopy/docs/source/dev_guide/instruments.rst

   when declaring a driver.
 - an 'new' declarative function which should create a new widget (inheriting from |BaseSettings|) used to edit the settings data.
 The 'defaults' dictionary should be used to properly initialize the widget.
-The 'read_only' attributes should be set after creation to avoid trouble (hence you should use << when reading this attribute value in the view).
+Note that all values should be expected as strings.
+The 'read_only attributes should be set after creation to avoid trouble (hence you should use << when reading this attribute value in the view).

 .. _decl_alias: